wbsouza/weather/README.md

     docker-compose up

  ## Testing the API server running inside the docker container
- To test the endpoint to get the weather forecast you can invoke via command line
+ To test the endpoint getting the "weather forecast" (random generated) you can call via command line

      curl  http://localhost:8090/weatherforecast